Stochastic Hyperbolic Systems, Small Perturbations and Pathwise Approximation: Pathwise approximation and applications

-In this part we consider the problem of pathwise approximation, also called Wong-Zakai or Stroock-Varadhan approximation in the case of SDEs.
-To be specific, let $(t_{i}^{n}),n\geq 1, 0\leq i\leq n$ be the subdivision of the interval $[0,T]$ with $t^{n}_{i}=iT/n$ and consider the equation
+In this part, we consider the problem of pathwise approximation, also called Wong-Zakai \cite{WZ} or Stroock-Varadhan \cite{SV} approximation in the case of SDEs.
+This aims at approximating the stochastic solutions by the solutions of ordinary differential equations where the Brownian motion is regularized.
+To be specific, let $(t_{i}^{n}),n\geq 1, 0\leq i\leq n$ be the subdivision of the interval $[0,T]$ with $t^{n}_{i}=iT/n$ and consider the equation: